 Renewal or Redemption On Maturity.
 Approximately 15, but not less than 10 days prior to maturity of your note, we will send you a notice at your registered address indicating that your note is about to mature and whether we will allow automatic renewal of your note.
 If we allow you to renew your note, we will also send to you the then current form of prospectus, which will include an interest rate supplement and any other updates to the information contained in this prospectus.
 The interest rate supplement will set forth the interest rates then in effect.
 The notice will recommend that you review the then current prospectus, including any prospectus supplements, and the interest rate supplement, prior to exercising one of the below options.
+If we do not send you a new prospectus because the prospectus has not changed since the delivery of this prospectus in connection with your original subscription or any prior renewal, we will send you a new prospectus upon your request.
 Unless the election period is extended as described below, you will have until 15 days after the maturity date to exercise one of the following options:

-- · You can do nothing, in which case your note will automatically renew for a new term equal to the original term at the interest rate in effect at the time of renewal.
+- You can do nothing, in which case your note will automatically renew for a new term equal to the original term at the interest rate in effect at the time of renewal.
 If your note pays interest only at maturity, all accrued interest will be added to the principal amount of your note upon renewal.
 For notes with other payment options, interest will be paid on the renewed note on the same schedule as the original note. - · You can elect repayment of your note, in which case the principal amount will be repaid in full along with any accrued but unpaid interest.
 If you choose this option, your note will not earn interest on or after the maturity date. - You can elect repayment of your note and use all or part of the proceeds to purchase a new note with a different term or principal amount.
 To exercise this option, you will need to complete a subscription agreement for the new note and mail it along with your request.
 The issue date of the new note will be the maturity date of the old note.
-Any proceeds from the old note that are not applied to the new note will be sent to you. - · If your note pays interest only at maturity, you can receive the accrued interest that you have earned during the note term just ended while allowing the principal amount of your note to roll over and renew for the same term at the interest rate then in effect.
+Any proceeds from the old note that are not applied to the new note will be sent to you. - If your note pays interest only at maturity, you can receive the accrued interest that you have earned during the note term just ended while allowing the principal amount of your note to roll over and renew for the same term at the interest rate then in effect.
 To exercise this option, you will need to call, fax or send a written request to us.